grace-notes/website/contents/topics/hope.md

 ---
 title: "Hope"
 pdf: "hope.pdf"
-description: "Hope - [PDF] The Christian's confidence is much more than just wishful thinking."
+description: "Hope -  The Christian's confidence is much more than just wishful thinking."
 template: lesson.jade
 ---